Pseudo-loop conditions: Preliminaries

 \section{Preliminaries}

 Throughout this paper we use blackboard bold letters, for example $\mathbb{A}$, to denote relational structures, and we use bold letters, such as $\mathbf{A}$, to denote algebras.
-In both cases, the same letter in plain font, in the examples above $A$, denotes the domain set of a relational structure or an algebra.
+In both cases, the same letter in plain font, in the examples above $A$, denotes the domain set of the relational structure or the algebra.